SaraRands/sararands-site/index.md

 <div class="hero-home"></div>

 # Therapy for People Who Think Deeply, Feel Fully, and Have Always Been A Little Different
-*A grounded space for highly sensitive, gifted, intuitive, analytical, and thoughtful adults navigating complexity, identity shifts, and profound inner change.*
+*For highly sensitive, gifted, intuitive, analytical, and thoughtful adults navigating complexity, identity shifts, and profound inner change.*

 ---